Event Data: What You Need to Know

 In this case, the event data included all the user’s annual campaign and delivery metrics (e.g. active/created campaigns, sent/opened emails).
-This data was pulled directly from our back-end storage with an ad-hoc script written by Joe Purdy, our amazing site reliability engineer.
+This data was pulled directly from our back-end storage with an ad-hoc script.

 With that validated data, we triggered events for each user profile to queue up drafts in the campaign.
 Here’s a peak of what the 2017 Year in Review event data looked like:

 And here’s the actual email…